blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 	--{property name}={value}

-Alternatively, any supported property can be set by adding to a text file named *application.properties* in the current directory a line of the form:
+Alternatively, any supported property is set by adding a line in the text file named *application.properties* located in the current directory using the form:

     {property name}={value}